> Skip to content

 Eric Kelderman writes about money and accountability in higher education, including such areas as state policy, accreditation, and legal affairs.
 You can find him on Twitter @etkeld, or email him at eric.kelderman@chronicle.com.

-Read other items in this Penn State Scandal package.
+Read other items in Penn State Scandal.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.